LukeHeuser/notes/Java/java_basics.md

 In other words-
 -
 Any method that operates on `Instance Fields` needs to be non-static.
 The class or member fields needs to be non-static.
+These class or member fields can be thought of as variables, but are called `Fields` or `Attributes`.